unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/1_introduction.md

 #### 1.3&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Compatible vehicles

 As it currently stands, *UCHill* is compatible with any bus having *manual*, i.e., *not* featuring fully digital / automatic (klimatronic-like), cooling / heating controls / panels.
-Integration is believed to be seamless in the case of the typical, VDV dashboard-equipped (inter-)city buses with a VDV dashboard; older buses might require just a tad more effort.
+Integration is believed to be seamless in the case of the typical, VDV dashboard-equipped (inter-)city buses; integrating with older buses might be just a tad more involved.

 #### 1.4&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Features